gap-system/gap/README.buildsys.md

 Once the configure script has completed, you can run `make` as usual, and all the object files and the gap executable will be placed inside builddir.
 Your srcdir will remain untouched.

-## Compatibility mode

-Compatibility mode emulates the build environment of the old GAP build system in order to allow packages with kernel extensions to be used with the new build system unmodified.
-As such, it mainly exists to ease the transition between new and old build system, and the plan is to remove it once all packages have been adapted to the new build system.
-However, that is still far off.

-Compatibility mode does the following things:

-* create a `bin/gap.sh` shell script invoking `gap`
-* ...

-For now, using compatibility mode is required if one wants to build the kernel extension for most packages which have one.
-In the future, we will provide an alternative way to do this, and also will extend `gac` to cleanly supported building kernel extensions.

 ## Dependency tracking